 - General guideline for those considering applying for the next intake

-- Entry requirements may vary from country to country and programme to programme.
-Most of the Institutes follow UK NARIC, some are specified certain Major subject, grades, duration of courses, Experience, English Language requirements and so on.
+- Entry requirements may vary from country to country and program to program.
+Most of the Institutes follow the UK NARIC, some are specified for certain Major subject, grades, duration of courses, Experience, English Language requirements and so on.

 We are representing with more than 130 universities from across the UK.
 In most of the cases, our consultants try to answer all your inquiries yet if you wish to talk to an international admission officer of a partner university we can make an arrangement for you.
 Please fill up the request a callback form and give a particular reason and we will book an appointment for you.

 If you are in a non-English speaking country you may require having following documents in addition.

 - Your passport

 - All previous visa copy & immigration history form (if you studied before in the UK).